VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/generating-c-sharp-client.md

-# Generating C# Client from VC Swagger with NSwag
+# Generate C# Client from VC Swagger with NSwag

 To simplify your API integration process and enhance your development workflow, direct your attention to NSwag—an influential tool designed to generate C# client code from your Virto Commerce Swagger JSON file.